Birds Of Prey

 The peregrine falcon can be found in all parts of the pacific northwest, look for them at the forest edge and atop utility poles at the edge of the road.
-Adults have blue gray wings, dark brown backs, a creamy brown colored underside with brown spots, and white faces with a black tear stripe on their cheeks.
-They have a hooked beaks and strong talons.
+Adults have blue-gray wings, dark brown backs, a creamy brown colored underside with brown spots, and white faces with a black tear stripe on their cheeks.
+They have hooked beaks and strong talons.
 Their name comes from the Latin word peregrinus, which means “to wander.”
 They are commonly referred to as the duck hawk.

 Did you know that the Peregrine falcons are the fastest flying birds in the world?
 They can reach speeds of up to 320 km an hour during a dive.
 That’s pretty fast.